Jump to Recipe

 Chickpeas With Curry is a delicious vegetarian dish!
 It is inspired by Indian butter chicken and tastes just like it but using chickpeas.
-You will love this quick and healthy meal that’s also easy to make!
+You will love this delicious meal that is easy to make!
 It makes great leftovers and tastes even better the next day.

 When winter rolls around I am in need of some serious comfort food.
 There is something so warm and cozy about this Chickpeas With Curry recipe.
 I love how this easy recipe comes together so quickly yet still has so much flavor.